Little Woman: Chart performance

 Sherman's first single release on Metromedia Records, it reached No. 3 on the Billboard Hot 100 and achieved gold certification.
 On the rival Cashbox chart, it reached No. 1 for one week.
-It also sold well in Canada, where it reached No. 2 in the RPM charts.
+It also sold well in Canada, where it peaked at No. 2 in the RPM chart.
 In New Zealand, "Little Woman" reached No. 5.
 The song earned Sherman a gold record, his first of four in the U.S.